Engineering and Computer Science with a purpose

 Financial Aid: 99% of

 Student Life: The Gonzaga Student Body Association sponsors more than 140 clubs, numerous dances, and events.
 The John J. Hemmingson Center houses a movie theater, multiple dining options, a reflection room, Gonzaga Outdoors, the Center for Global Engagement, and numerous spaces to meet and hang out.
-Rudolf Fitness Center offers a two-story workout facility, including a pool.
+The Rudolf Fitness Center offers a two-story workout facility, including a pool.

 School of Engineering and Applied Science